Liv Racing TeqFind

-Liv Racing TeqFind (UCI code: LIV) is a women's professional cycling team, based in the Netherlands.
+Liv Racing TeqFind (UCI code: LIV) was a women's professional cycling team, based in the Netherlands.
 The title sponsor is Liv, a sub-brand of Taiwanese bicycle manufacturer Giant Bicycles.
 The team's directeur sportif is Eric van den Boom.
 Riders for Liv Racing compete in the UCI Women's World Tour and other Elite Women's Cycling events throughout the world.